 Now let’s take a look at what are different between the two awesome shocks and why you might choose one or the other.

 As a rider, purchasing a shock, all you should care about is which provides better feel, better grip, and better control.
 So, which one does this?
 For most of us mere mortals it doesn’t really matter which cylinder head type the shock has.
-We are never going to be able to tell a difference whether the head is cast or machined from a solid chunk of aluminum.
-Although, in strength testing, billet stock tends to be more pure aluminum than a cast part which leads to a stronger part, better consistency, and less failures.
-Quick example for common alloy’s, Cast A380 23,200 psi, Billet6061-T6 40,000 psi. ( https://www.superatv.com/offroad-atlas/billet-vs-cast-vs-forged-whats-the-real-difference/) If you intend on putting your shock through the extreme abuse, you might want to get the shock with the billet machined head.
-If “better than stock” is all you need and price makes a difference, the cast part is fine for your needs and you won’t know the difference.
+We are never going to be able to tell a difference whether the head is forged or machined from a solid chunk of aluminum.
+In general, forged parts tend to be stronger than a regular billet part of the same alloy, since the material is forced into shape.

 Damping adjusters – Both the Ohlins TTX GP and K-tech DDS have external adjusters to change the damping characteristics of their shock absorbers.
 They are not the same and do not act similar in adjustments.
 K-tech even gives you one extra adjuster on the DDS that is not supplied, or an optional adjuster, on the Ohlins unit.
 Just cause the Ohlins unit has one less damping adjuster does not mean it’s lacking in adjustability.
 In my experienced opinion the Ohlins TTX GP has the best damping adjusters that I have seen.
 You see, in most practice, those external adjusters are tapered needles 5 to 10 degree that as you screw in, they close off a hole that fluid flows through.
 The Ohlins TTX GP doesn’t use a regular tapered needle like most shocks.
 It has what they call a blade needle.
 While it does regulate flow through a hole like a needle, it is not a needle shape at all.
 The shape, while very hard to describe in words, is similar to a round rod with two half moon slices taken out of it.
 There are a couple reasons why Ohlins designed this new needle and the shape is definitely interesting.